messem10/FtB-to-Quaver-Converter/README.md

 3. Convert
 4. Edit the metadata at the top to have the correct info.
 5. Zip the .qua file(s) and the .mp3
-6. Rename extension to .qa
+6. Rename extension to .qp
 7. Drag into the game
 8. Have it import/process
 9. Play and/or edit to upload